 Following frequent collaborations on art installation projects, Bobbitt and director Steve McQueen garnered international acclaim with the director’s debut feature, Hunger, starring Michael Fassbender.
-The film was awarded the Camera d’Or at Cannes and earned Bobbitt a British Independent Film Award (BIFA) for Technical Achievement.
-Subsequently, he collaborated with McQueen on Shame—which earned Bobbitt another BIFA Award nomination and a European Film Award for Best Cinematography—followed by the critically acclaimed, Academy Award winner, 12 Years a Slave, which garnered award nominations for Best Cinematography from the American Society of Cinematographers (ASC) and the British Academy of Film & Television Arts (BAFTA), and Widows.
+The film was awarded the Camera d’Or at Cannes and earned Bobbitt a British Independent Film Award (BIFA).
+Subsequently, the trio of Bobbitt, McQueen, and Fassbender reteamed for Shame, which earned Bobbitt another BIFA nomination and a European Film Award for Best Cinematography, and again for the Academy Award Best Picture, 12 Years a Slave, which garnered award nominations for Best Cinematography from the American Society of Cinematographers (ASC) and the British Academy of Film & Television Arts (BAFTA).

 A graduate of Santa Clara University (California) and St. George’s College (England), Bobbitt is a native of Texas who splits his time between the United Kingdom, where he resides, and the United States, where he frequently works.